trailofbits/differ/README.md

   - /path/to/debloated/binary
   - /path/to/another/debloated/binary

-# List of traces to run and compare
+# List of templates to generate, run, and compare against the original binary
-traces:
+templates:
   # command line arguments (supports Jinja2 templates from variables)
   - arguments: '{{left}} + {{right}}'